atosconsulting/tomee-jsf12-seam22-issue/README.md

 Open URLs (a) and (b) mentioned on the beginning.

-I will be very glad for any suggestion what might be the reason of this issue.
+I will be very glad for any suggestion how to solve this issue.